dataviz-gc/intro-dataviz-summer18/assignments/blogpost1.md

 You can use as many or as few visuals to address your question/topic as you wish and as you feel is appropriate.
 We expect that you will turn things in before you feel they are complete.
 That is normal.
 You can continue to iterate on them until you are satisfied, but the first version must be completed by Sunday night (we will re-assess the grade if appropriate).

-Finally, we expect that the end product (from the website to the visualizations) will be reflective of you and your style and that everyone's will be very different.
+Finally, the end product (from the website to the visualizations) should be reflective of you and your style and that everyone's will be very different.
 The objective is that you will have a portfolio of work at the end of the semester that illustrates your visualization skills.
-If you already have a portfolio or a personal site, talk to us about how to incorporate the two.
+If you already have a portfolio or a personal site, talk to me about how to incorporate the two.